 Within several weeks, we had achieved a steady, reliable cadence of feature delivery.
 This cadence, combined with the new milestone-focused roadmap, enables the product team to reliably forecast the delivery dates of individual milestones, as well as assigning a degree of confidence to those forecasts.

-Production deployments occur at scheduled times each week and have been routinized to the point that any developer can execute them.
-The product team always knows when they will be able to see finished work in production, and there is no separate code freeze or deployment prep phase for the development team.
-Developers can continue working at their regular pace and deployments will happen on their set schedule.
+Production deployments occur at scheduled times each week and have been routinized to the point that any engineer can execute them.
+The product team always knows when they will be able to see finished work in production, and there is no separate code freeze or deployment prep phase for the engineering team.
+Engineers can continue working at their regular pace and deployments will happen on their set schedule.

 Through a structured phase-out of my involvement, the team has been able to take ownership of all elements of the new process, maintaining their pace of delivery in my absence.
 Periodic team retrospectives create productive discussion for improvement and commit routines to institutional memory with little or no documentation overhead.

-5 actionable lessons will teach you to create a coherent product roadmap and execute like your business depends on it.
+5 lessons you can use right now.
+I will show you how to create a focused, flexible product roadmap and execute like your business depends on it.